project59/mintype/README.md

 I plan to fully open source Mintype at 2000 github stars.

+## Are native iOS, Android and Desktop (Electron) apps planned?

+An ElectronJS desktop version is planned, it will have the extra benefit of saving notes directly to disk (instead of indexedDB).
+This allows you to have your own sync mechanisms such as git repositories, one drive, syncthing etc... to sync and backup your notes.

+Mobile native apps are currently not planned.
+This is because the PWAs deliver almost all the features implemented.

 ## Are there any paid features?

 As of now there is none.
 I do plan to add a store later on which can contain items like page templates and pre-made elements to improve the note-taking experience.
 These will be a small price.
 The community is welcome to submit these templates/designs to us to support development.
 Other features like AI, OCR etc which require compute will also be paid if ever added.
 These will not be under a subscription however, but a pay as needed basis.
 I will not add subscriptions to Mintype.